People

 Lab Alumni

-• Yoona Kang is an Assistant Professor of Psychology at Rutgers University in Camden.
+- Yoona Kang is an Assistant Professor in the Department of Psychology at Rutgers University – Camden.

 Former Postdoctoral Fellows

-• Jason Coronel is an an Associate Professor in the School of Communication at The Ohio State University.
+- Jason Coronel is an Associate Professor in the School of Communication at The Ohio State University.

-• Bruce Doré is an Assistant Professor in Marketing at McGill University.
+- Bruce Doré is an Assistant Professor in Marketing at the Desautels Faculty of Management at McGill University.

-• Boaz Hameiri is a Senior Lecturer and the Head of the Program in Conflict Management and Mediation at Tel Aviv University.
+- Boaz Hameiri is a Senior Lecturer and the Head of the Program in Conflict Management and Mediation at Tel Aviv University and a Human Development Lab Researcher at the Boris Mints Institute.

-• Prateekshit "Kanu" Pandey is an Assistant Professor in the Department of Communication at UC Santa Barbara.
+- Prateekshit "Kanu" Pandey is an Assistant Professor in the Department of Communication at the University of Californa, Santa Barbara.

-• Steven Tompson is a Senior Manager in Decision and Data Science at Guild Education.
+- Steven Tompson is a Data Science Manager at Spotify.

 Former Graduate Students

-• Chris Cascio is an Assistant Professor in the School of Journalism and Mass Communication at the University of Wisconsin-Madison.
+- Chris Cascio is an Associate Professor in the School of Journalism and Mass Communication at the University of Wisconsin-Madison.

-• Elissa Kranzler is a Senior Researcher in Health Communication at Fors Marsh Group.
+- Elissa Kranzler is a Senior Scientist in Health Campaign Evaluation at Fors Marsh Group.

-• Jiaying Liu is an Associate Professor in the Department of Communication Studies, and a Courtesy Faculty Member in the Department of Psychology, at the University of Georgia.
+- Jiaying Liu is an Associate Professor in the Department of Communication at the University of Californa, Santa Barbara.

-• Jacob Pearl is a Data Scientist at Aramark Sports + Entertainment.
+- Jacob Pearl is a Senior Data Scientist at Dick's Sporting Goods

-• Rui Pei is a Postdoctoral Scholar at the Stanford Social Neuroscience Laboratory.
+- Rui Pei is a Postdoctoral Scholar at the Stanford Social Neuroscience Laboratory in the Department of Psychology at Stanford University.

-• Christin Scholz is an Assistant Professor in Persuasive Communication at the University of Amsterdam.
+- Christin Scholz is an Assistant Professor at the Amsterdam School of Communication Research at the University of Amsterdam.

 Former Lab Managers/Research Coordinators

-• Liz Beard is received her Ph.D. in Decision Neuroscience at Fox School of Business at Temple University and is now a Postdoctoral Research Fellow at the Wharton Neuroscience Initiative.
+- Liz Beard received her Ph.D. in Decision Neuroscience at Fox School of Business at Temple University and is now a Postdoctoral Research Fellow at the Wharton Neuroscience Initiative and Wharton Analytics.

-• Susan Hao is pursuing a Ph.D. in Cognitive Neuroscience at the University of California, Berkeley.
+- Susan Hao is received her Ph.D. in Cognitive Neuroscience from the University of California, Berkeley and is now part of the Responsible AI team at Google Research.

-• Lynda Lin recieved her Ph.D. in Psychology from the University of Illinois Urbana-Champaign and is now a Data Scientist at Getty Images.
+- Lynda Lin received her Ph.D. in Psychology from the University of Illinois Urbana-Champaign and is now a Data Scientist at Getty Images.

-• Silicia (Lolo) Lomax received her MPH from the University of Pennsylvania and is now a Senior Associate at Waxman Strategies and the Executive Director of United Against Inequities in Disease.
+- Silicia (Lolo) Lomax received her MPH from the University of Pennsylvania and is now a Health Policy Director at Waxman Strategies.

-• Frank Tinney received his M.D. from Wayne State University and is in the Abdominal Transplant Surgey Fellowship Program at John Hopkins Health.
+- Frank Tinney received his M.D. from Wayne State University and is completing his fellowship in Abdominal Transplant Surgery at John Hopkins Medicine.

 Former Research Staff